PFSA President Gawie Hugo goes Stamping in London

 “Meneer Hugo?”
 I asked the man bending over the table.
 He immediately stood bolt upright and laughed cheerily.
 “Ja.
 Steve?
 Hullo!
 You found me.”
 It was a good start that got better as the day wore on.
 Ilse, his daughter, was all sweetness and light, a gentle joy to be with.
 I thoroughly enjoyed myself on the day.
 I hope they did too.

-Charing Cross market has changed a lot since I last visited it in 2012.There are now less stamp dealers and more coin and militaria dealers.
+Charing Cross market has changed a lot since I last visited it in 2012.There are now a lot less stamp dealers and more coin and militaria dealers.
 The quantity and quality of the stamps on offer is not the same as in the past but interesting items can be found by those prepared to look.
 Sadly, the 4p stamp albums are now 20p.
 It was not the ideal stamp venue to take a visiting dignatory to but in the absence of anywhere else to go in London its convenient central location and its prices appropriate to anyone on a budget made it a practical meeting point.
 We both found a few nice bits and pieces but nothing stellar.
 The coffee and biscuits were free and much appreciated.

 I found a postcard for my ‘Beaches of the Cape Peninsula” display cancelled ’17 SEP 23’.
 This bore 4d worth of Kings Head postage.
-Importantly, it showed Glen Beach in the foreground before Camps Bay got built up.
+Importantly, it showed Glen Beach (aka ‘Surfers’ Corner’) in the foreground before Camps Bay got built up.
 I also found an undated maritime cover, circa 1938, with a ‘M.V.
 CITY OF NEW YORK AMERICAN SOUTH AFRICAN LINE’ postmark for my nascent (still in a box) ‘Paquebot Marks’ display.
 I could not resist paying £1 for an attractive if off-centred QV Transvaal 1d with triple circle numeral 1 (PRETORIA) obliterator and a similarly priced KVII 5/- used in 1910 from ‘CANTONMENTS POTCHEFSTROOM’ (not ‘T’) for my ‘Postmarks of the Imperial Garrison’ display.
 This was probably used on a parcel or a telegram form.

 Stanley Gibbons / Strand Collectibles Group

-By comparison Stanley Gibbons was and still is the holy of holies, a place of pilgrimage for British and visiting philatelists of the older generation.
-Stanley Gibbons, its founders lead the way in making the hobby of stamp collecting a viable commercial business in Britain.
-Most South African youngsters of my generation who collected stamps referenced a Gibbons catalogue, (in my case in the the library).
-The company became synonomous with British Empire and Commonwealth stamp collecting and even had an office in Johannesburg.
-As a result, Stanley Gibbons is the go-to destination for South African philatelists visiting London.
+By comparison to Charing Cross Collectors Fair’s dingy basement car park, Stanley Gibbons was and still is the holy of holies, an exalted place of pilgrimage for British and visiting philatelists not short of a bob or two.
+Stanley Gibbons, its founder, was the most successful philatelic entrepreneur of his generation.
+His purchase of two sacks of Cape Triangles won by a sailor in a raffle in Cape Town transformed his fortunes and propelled him into the best known brand name in global philately.
+He arguably made the hobby of stamp collecting a viable professional commercial business in Britain.
+Most South African youngsters of my generation who collected stamps referenced a Gibbons catalogue, (in my case in the Pinelands library).
+His name became synonomous with British Empire and Commonwealth stamp collecting.
+Unsurprisingly, Stanley Gibbons is the go-to destination for South African and other philatelists visiting London.

 The Charing Cross Collectors market had been crowded compared to the Stanley Gibbons / Strand Collectibles Group premises at 399 Strand when we entered.
 Despite the bustling street outside, there were just three browsing customers inside when we arrived and they soon left.
-With Gibbons catalogue still ‘the Bible’ for many philatelists wanting to list stamps in order and to have some reference to their possible value, its income today comes as much from selling expensive catalogues and philatelic books as it does from stamps.
+With Gibbons catalogue still ‘the Bible’ for many philatelists wanting to list stamps in order and to have some reference to their possible value, its income today derives as much from selling expensive catalogues and philatelic books as it does from stamps.
 Indeed, buying reference books was a large part of Gawie’s reason to visit Stanley Gibbons.

 I was now eager to start the next leg of the day’s adventure in the convivial Theodore Bullfrog pub in John Adams Street.
 A beer was not the main attraction.
 Duty called!